Why Do I Have Itchy Feet After Shower?

 The easiest to grasp symptoms of athlete’s foot are a perpetual urge to itch and a remarkable soreness under the feet.

-Remedy: Try to avoid unhygienic public bathrooms like the plague, wear comfortable and easy fitting shoes, consult a dermatologist if the problem persists.
+Remedy: Try to avoid unhygienic public bathrooms like the plague, consult a dermatologist if the problem persists.

 A lot of people suffering from diabetes tend to have itching under their feet, especially during the thick of the night.

 Consulting your dietician and an esteemed dermatologist seems like the viable actions.

 There is a possibility that due to living a life sans bathing, you may have developed what in scientific terms is called a “fungal infection”.

 OR even if you are the one who baths daily, you could have gone trekking in the forest and unknowingly stepped on a plant that may be the reason behind the growth of fungi on your feet.

 Remedy: Using an anti-fungal spray or cream, putting it on for the duration of the itch and stopping your ever present tendency to itch from bearing fruit.
 You could try the antifungal treatment powder by Zeabsorb.